Closed Loop Filament Sensor

 thingiverse

-This is my version of a filament sensor for 1.75mm filament.
-If it is supported by the printers software, it can be used for building a closed loop monitoring system.
-This means, the printer calculates the amount of filament which should be used and it gets feedback how much has been really used.
-This way, the sensor can not only detect a simple out of filament condition, but also most kinds of filament jams or clogged nozzles.
-Be aware, that this is still a work in progress!
-So far I've tested it only on my desk, not in the printer.
-Next, I have to find out how to modify Marlin for doing the job...
-I will update this description as soon as it has been tested in the printer.
-If you like to give it a try you need these parts: - 1x optical endstop: https://www.aliexpress.com/item/Free-Shipping-Optical-Endstop-Light-Control-Limit-Optical-Switch-for-3D-Printers-RAMPS-1-4/32246136817.html - 3x 686ZZ ball bearings. - 1x small Lego Tire 14 x 6 mm, Part Color Code: 4246901, Item No: 50945.
-You can get it from Lego, ebay or Bricklink: https://www.bricklink.com/v2/catalog/catalogitem.page?P=50945 - 2x E3D Embedded Bowden Couplings: https://e3d-online.com/embedded-bowden-couplings-for-metal-1-75mm-filament - 2x screw M3x10, DIN912, with nuts - 4x screw M3x30, DIN912, with nuts - one drop of cyanoacrylate glue (CA) Some hints for printing the parts: It is crucial that you print the encoder wheel from solid black material, otherwise you don't get a clean optical and electrical signal!
-Also you have to make sure, that there are no visible gaps in it.
-You may control this with printing speed or parameters like 'Outline Overlap' (S3D) in your slicer.
-I had to set 'Outline Overlap' to 25% in order to get best results.
-Further I recommend you to print the housing from clear or transparent material so the lighting of the endstops LED is visible.
-I've printed everything with PETG, the small parts with 100% infill, the housing parts with 35% infill (Honeycomb).
+This is my version of a filament sensor designed specifically for 1.75mm filament.
+If it's supported by the printer's software, it can be used to build a closed-loop monitoring system.
+This means the printer calculates the amount of filament that should be used and receives feedback on how much has actually been used.
+This way, the sensor can detect not only simple out-of-filament conditions but also various types of filament jams or clogged nozzles.
+Be aware that this is still a work in progress!
+So far, I've tested it only on my desk, not in the printer.
+Next, I need to figure out how to modify Marlin for this purpose.
+I will update this description as soon as it has been thoroughly tested in the printer.
+If you'd like to give it a try, you'll need these parts: - 1x optical endstop: https://www.aliexpress.com/item/Free-Shipping-Optical-Endstop-Light-Control-Limit-Optical-Switch-for-3D-Printers-RAMPS-1-4/32246136817.html - 3x 686ZZ ball bearings. - 1x small Lego Tire 14 x 6 mm, Part Color Code: 4246901, Item No: 50945.
+You can get it from Lego, ebay or Bricklink: https://www.bricklink.com/v2/catalog/catalogitem.page?P=50945 - 2x E3D Embedded Bowden Couplings: https://e3d-online.com/embedded-bowden-couplings-for-metal-1-75mm-filament - 2x screw M3x10, DIN912, with nuts - 4x screw M3x30, DIN912, with nuts - One drop of cyanoacrylate glue (CA) Some hints for printing the parts: It's crucial that you print the encoder wheel from solid black material to ensure a clean optical and electrical signal.
+You should also make sure there are no visible gaps in it.
+You can control this by adjusting your printing speed or parameters like 'Outline Overlap' (S3D) in your slicer.
+I had to set 'Outline Overlap' to 25% for best results.
+I recommend printing the housing from clear or transparent material so that the lighting of the endstops LED is visible.
+I've printed everything with PETG, and the small parts have 100% infill while the housing parts have 35% infill (Honeycomb).
 If you don't intend to use the sensor within a closed chamber 3D printer, PLA should work as well.
-Every part should be printable without any support.
+Every part can be printed without any support.
 Both pieces of the encoder wheel are designed to be glued together with some CA and a short piece (max.
 10mm) of 1.75mm filament for aligning them.
-The Bowden Couplings can be inserted by carefully using a solder iron, prefered a temperature controlled one with temperature set not too high (200°C works for me).
+The Bowden Couplings can be inserted by carefully using a solder iron, preferably one that's temperature-controlled with a temperature set not too high (200°C works for me).

 Download Model from thingiverse